 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-· Instructs and demonstrates skill sets and techniques necessary for individual and team achievement in basketball, aiding the educational and individual growth of team members.
+• Instructs and demonstrates skill sets and techniques necessary for individual and team achievement in soccer, aiding the educational and individual growth of team members.

-Assists with plans and set-up for activities, practices, and interscholastic contests.
-Travels with student athletes on the team bus to and from all games.
+• Assists with plans and set-up for activities, practices, and interscholastic contests.
+Drives activity vehicle to all practices.
+Drives or rides with student athletes on the team vehicle to and from all games.

 Requirements: